Secure remote desktop access with VNC

 localhost:57509with the port number from the previous step:

 Insert your user name and password and press OK.
 You can save this as your port will always stay the same.

-Now you have full secure VNC access to your remote device.
+Now you have full secure VNC access to your remote edge device.
 This solution equals what Teamviewer or any of the other alternatives does.

-qbee.io allows full remote VNC access through its build in security solution.
-The remote VNC server can be reached through NAT, firewalls and this can be achieved for any device that qbee runs on and where any VNC server.
+qbee.io allows full remote VNC access to any edge device through its build in security solution.
+The remote VNC server can be reached through NAT and firewalls and this can be achieved for any device that qbee runs on and which supports installing any VNC server.
 There are even VNC solutions that grab a framebuffer directly.
 This would enable software to be used through qbee and the VNC by directly grabbing the framebuffer output.
 Thus the remote edge device does not have to run a desktop.
 This is a good solution for less powerful embedded Linux industrial controllers that do not have the X server overhead.